Ocean View Foundation Summer EcoWorker

-The Foundation will require an interview (preferably on site) in the spring for those applicants who seem most suited for this position.
+The Foundation will require an interview (preferably on site) in March for those applicants who seem most suited for this position.
 Interviews will be scheduled after receiving all application materials.

 Applications for the Ocean View Summer EcoWorker position must include the following: